AidenSheehan/MT2_Sandscourged/README.md

 ## Bugs and Feedback
 This mod is in beta.
 As such, you may come across bugs.
 If you do, [please report them here](https://github.com/AidenSheehan/MT2_Sandscourged/issues).

-If you would like to give feedback on the mod (please do!), fill in this google form.
-[TODO].
+If you would like to give feedback on the mod (please do!), fill in [this google form](https://forms.gle/fL7YDzpHRxnQ9mtA8).

 Any issues, contact me on the [Monster Train 2 Discord channel](https://discord.gg/jfbTdktH) (@All_Outta_Bubblegum).